Eventornado blog

 Nothing deters quality applicants faster than an un-branded ghost form.

-Think of an application form as a companion to your business, and you can actually use it as a marketing tool!
+Think of an application form as a companion to your business, and you can use it as a marketing tool!

 Take a quick look at your forms and ask yourself: